We Know Their Likes But What Do Wasps Hate?

 While wasps are attracted to various flowers and plants, some types are far too overpowering for them.
 These include plants such as spearmint, thyme, eucalyptus, peppermint, lemon grass and wormwood.
 If you’re wondering what wasps hate and want to get rid of them, try planting these in your garden.
 You can also place essential oils made from these plants around your home.
 Something else that wasps dislike are citronella candles.
 This time-tested insect repellent can help discourage all sorts of insects, including wasps.

 What do wasps hate?
 Closed bins!
 This is something that wasps really hate.
-When you close your bins, it means they can’t get at all the delicious food inside.
+When you close your bins, and take advantage of the pest proofing measures this affords, it means they can’t get at all the delicious food inside.
 This frustrates them no end and they absolutely hate it.
 Wasps also hate it when you clear away the dishes before they get a chance to feed on food scraps.

 Something else you can add to your list of, “what do wasps hate?” is Diatomaceous earth.
 This is a special type of fossilised rock which has been crushed into powder.
 What’s special about this power is that it has unique insect repelling properties.
 Bugs like wasps hate it.
 That’s because it’s able to stick to their bodies and they cannot get it off.
 Once they are covered in this powder it slowly absorbs water from their bodies.